Authentic Absinthe Is Legal In The US

 In order to determine thujone content, an official method for thujone analysis was prescribed.
-Although the information has been published and accessible since the 1960s, prior to 2007 it was not widely known that the threshold of tolerance—the fudge factor—for this method was ten parts per million (10 ppm), about 10 mg/L.
+Although the information has been published and accessible since the 1960s, it was not widely known that the threshold of tolerance—the fudge factor—for this method was ten parts per million (10 ppm), about 10 mg/L.

 This effectively legalizes many absinthes, since authentic absinthe contains only minute traces of thujone in the first place.
 The highest thujone levels so far detected in pre-ban samples is 48.3 mg/L, the lowest was "none detected."
 2 Many pre-ban era absinthes would be legal in the US today by modern government standards.